HanzalaMehmoodButt/AI-Job-Recommendation/README.md

 - Cookie consent management
 - GDPR compliance features

 This architecture provides a solid foundation for scaling and can handle the complexity of an AI-powered job recommendation system.
-Would you like me to dive deeper into any specific component or start implementing one of these services?